nicolaiarocci/talks/python-on-windows-state-of-the-art/slides/index.md

 </div>
 <div class="fragment">

-- Use `str` and let Python handle OS conversions.
+- Use `str` to let Python handle encoding at OS boundaries.
-  Do your own IO stream conversions
+  Do your own IO stream conversions.

 </div>
 <div class="fragment">